A Parents' Guide to Coding

 Students need to practise to get better, and they will have questions and will need help.
 A coding course needs to provide support beyond the lessons.

-At codetoday we run both in-person courses and online courses.
+At codetoday we deliver our coding courses through live, interactive online lessons.
 All online courses include live sessions with an instructor which is essential for learning how to code.
-Although both formats have their own advantages, we believe that both are very effective for students to learn the subject.

 What type of student is coding suited for?